 So what is Hearthstone anyway?
-It’s a virtual card game where you pick a class then battle online opponents.
-Outside of this there’s a practice mode against AI, but it’s a multiplayer game really.
+It’s a virtual card game where you pick a class and then battle online opponents.
+Outside of this, there’s a practice mode against AI, but it’s a multiplayer game, really.
 Each class comes from Warcraft and each has a special ability and unique cards.
-This means different classes match different play styles, or just require separate strategies.
-This adds a nice variable to each match where you have to be aware of your opponent’s style of play, their strengths and weaknesses.
+This means different classes match different play styles or just require separate strategies.
+This adds a nice variable to each match where you have to be aware of your opponent’s style of play, strengths, and weaknesses.

 Hearthstone manages to achieve that rare feat of being accessible yet deep.
-It’s completely unintimidating, the tutorial may not give you a great idea of how you should use cards but it gives you all the basics you need to play.
-After this point you learn by playing and the gameplay is so well presented that you will start to pick things up.
-You feel yourself improving as you realise how different cards work with each other and see what kind of tricks players pull against you.
+It’s completely unintimidating, the tutorial may not give you a great idea of how you should use cards, but it gives you all the basics you need to play.
+After this point, you learn by playing, and the gameplay is so well presented that you will start to pick things up.
+You feel yourself improving as you realize how different cards work with each other and see what kind of tricks players pull against you.

 The core rules are very simple.
-Each player has thirty health and loses when that runs out; you attack them with your cards and you use cards to try and defend yourself.
-A huge suite of varied and interesting cards make this interesting, but there are enough similarities between cards to allow for clear strategies.
+Each player has thirty health and loses when that runs out; you attack them with your cards, and you use cards to try and defend yourself.
+A huge suite of varied and interesting cards makes this interesting, but there are enough similarities between cards to allow for clear strategies.
 The core gameplay of Hearthstone is incredibly strong and just really enjoyable.
-Matches are usually wonderfully dynamic, allowing for amazing comebacks or just pure nail biters.
+Matches are usually wonderfully dynamic, allowing for amazing comebacks or just pure nail-biters.
 It’s a very satisfying game that’s full of strategy.